infoscout/boomerang/README.md

 These are optional.
 The Job will still display its states regardless of progress updates.

+A Job instance is passed to a Boomerang Task's `perform_async()` static method, which can be used to update the state of a job.
+By default, the goal is set synchronously by checking the size of any lists or dicts passed in as arguments although this behaviour can be overridden by defining the `get_goal_size()` method.

 A Job's state is Failed if an exception is caught.
-To signal an intentional failure, import and raise BoomerangFailedTask; otherwise, the exception will be re-raised after updating the Job's state.
+To signal an intentional failure, import and raise `BoomerangFailedTask`; otherwise, the exception will be re-raised after updating the Job's state.

-    from boomerang import boomerang, BoomerangFailedTask
+    from boomerang import BoomerangTask, BoomerangFailedTask

-    @boomerang
+    class SendPushNotificationsBoomerangTask(BoomerangTask):

+        @staticmethod
-    def send_push_notifications(job, user_ids):
+        def perform_async(job, user_ids):
-        job.set_goal(len(user_ids))
             for user_id in user_ids:
                 # ...push notification logic...
                 if something_went_wrong:
                     raise BoomerangFailedTask
                 job.increment_progress()

+The method `get_name()` can also be overridden to change the name of the Boomerang Task shown in admin.

 ### Calling the task
-The same .delay() or .apply_async() methods for Celery tasks are available.

-    send_push_notifications.delay(user_ids)
-    send_push_notifications.apply_async(args=(user_ids,), countdown=60)

-As with Celery, the function can be called normally and won't run in a Celery task or create a Job.
-This is only possible if the function doesn't interact with the job argument.

-    send_push_notifications(user_ids)
+To call the task, simply initialize the Boomerang Task class with the values you would like passed in to `perform_async()`:

+    SendPushNotificationsBoomerangTask(user_ids)

+By default, a Boomerang Task with a goal of 1 will execute the `perform_async()` step synchronously.
+This can be disabled by setting `perform_sync_with_single` to `False`.

+Overriding the `perform_sync()` method allows you to run steps synchronously for every job (regardless of the goal size), although variables in the scope of this function are not accessible in the `perform_async()` method, so any work done here that should be accessible during `perform_async()` must be saved to the database.